 Each of the event “Activation” is evaluated independently for the statistic, resulting in an event verdict: pass or fail.
 Each event is evaluated only until the confidence level according to Table G.2.3-1 in Annex G.2 is achieved.

 6.5.3.4.4.3 Message contents

-Message contents are according to TS 38.508-1 [14] clause 7.3 with the following exceptions:
+Message contents are according to TS 38.508-1 [14] clause 7.3 with condition SCELL_CSI_ON_SPCELL , with the following exceptions: